Highweek: 13th 14th centuries

 The earliest surviving documentary reference to the manor is as Teyngewike in about 1200.
 The part of the Hundred of Teignbridge, including Teignwick, which lay to the west of the River Teign were owned by the king, and in 1246 King Henry III granted these lands, including Dipford, to Sir Theobald de Englishville (d.1262).
 He appears not to have married and as he had no children, shortly before his death in 1262 and with royal licence dated 1261, he conveyed his lands to his "kinsman or foster child" Robert Bushel (d.1269), whom he had brought up.
 His heir was his 4 year-old son Theobald Bushel, who became a ward of Henry de Bickleigh and his wife Matilda.
 It is likely that they abandoned Castle Dyke in favour of a new manor house they built in the nearby valley of the River Lemon.
-The manor of Teignwick/Highwick was held by the Bushel family for nine generations until the death of John Bushel, the last in the male line, during the reign of King Richard II (1377-1399).
+The manor of Teignwick/Highwick was held by the Bushel family for nine generations until the death of John Bushel, the last in the male line, during the reign of King Richard II (1377–1399).
 During the 13th century the settlement north of the River Lemon became known as Newton Bushel after the Bushel family.
 By 1301 it was being called Heghwyk, the reference to the prominent (high) hill on which it stands having taken over though the name Teignweek was still in use as late as 1850.

+The estate of Ringslade in Highweek was first mentioned in the 13th century as Ryngeslad in 1238.
+The estate belonged the Segar family from at least the 16th century until the 20th century.
+Ringslade House was constructed in the 16th century and is today a Grade II listed building.